 In 2010 and 2011, the FRBNY initiated three waves of counterparty expansions aimed at domestic money market funds.
 With each wave, the set of eligibility criteria was broadened to allow more and smaller money market funds to participate as counterparties.
-In addition, on July 27, 2011, the FRBNY announced that it had accepted two GSEs-Freddie Mac and Fannie Mae-as reverse repo counterparties.
-On December 1, 2011, and April 30, 2012, the FRBNY announced that several banks had been accepted as reverse repo counterparties.
-On August 16, 2012, the FRBNY released another round of criteria for the acceptance of banks, savings associations, GSEs, and domestic money market funds as counterparties; institutions accepted under these criteria were announced on January 15, 2013.
+In addition, in July 2011, the FRBNY announced that it had accepted two GSEs-Freddie Mac and Fannie Mae-as reverse repo counterparties.
+In December 2011 and April 2012, the FRBNY announced that several banks had been accepted as reverse repo counterparties.
+In August 2012, the FRBNY released another round of criteria for the acceptance of banks, savings associations, GSEs, and domestic money market funds as counterparties; institutions accepted under these criteria were announced in January 2013.